Mofet Institute (Tel Aviv, Israel)

 Oconomowoc High School (Oconomowoc, WI)

 Oconomowoc High School is a midsized suburban high school located west of Milwaukee, WI.
-This fall, three pilot teams were trained to use the AIW framework and scoring process to help improve their instruction and support the goals of Universal
+During the start of their partnership with the AIW Institute, 3 pilot teams were trained to use the AIW framework and scoring process to help improve their instruction and support the goals of Universal

 Design for Learning (UDL).
 Because feedback from participating teachers was so positive, AIW was introduced to the entire faculty during the second semester.
-The pilot team members are serving as anchors, or facilitators, of the new AIW teams.
+The pilot team members served as anchors, or facilitators, of the new AIW teams.